by Alan Wilson

 I went for a job as Parenting Tutor for Medway Adult Education and was successful, but I wasn’t prepared to accept it on the basis of teaching the conventional parenting programmes.
 It took some negotiation but eventually I was teaching my original ideas.
 Being there for 6 years gave me the opportunity to hone my skills and our approach.
 I set up the charity Every Family Matters (with Develop Your Child CIC as the delivery partner) to seek funding to further develop the approach and develop a better quality and evaluation process to measure outcomes.

 We managed to raise £10,000 from the Big Lottery to pilot our parent coaching programme as we were negotiating how we deliver this, the Local Authority said we couldn’t work with disadvantaged parents as this approach won’t work.
-Despite the evidence we had of the work we had done previously they refused access so we had to send the money back.
+Despite the evidence we had of the work we had done previously they refused access to the children’s centre so we had to send the money back.

 Money Was the Answer!